ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_structure.rst

 - *requires_ansible*:

-  The version of Ansible required to use the collection.
+  The version of Ansible Core (ansible-core) required to use the collection.
 Multiple versions can be separated with a comma.

   .. code:: yaml